capstone-mgh/capstone-mgh.github.io/intro.md

 # Introduction

 With aspirations of contributing to the fight against cancer, we first need to understand how doctors currently diagnose the disease.
 At present, medical imaging plays a crucial role in diagnosis.
-Below is an example of medical imaging; specifically we view a computed tomography (CT) scan of a persons lung.
+Below is an example of medical imaging; specifically we view a computed tomography (CT) scan of a person's lung.
 The below is illustrative of a radiologist scrolling through consecutive adjacent 2D cross-sectional slices of a patient's lung to effectively obtain a 3D representation of the lung.

 ![CTStack](images/intro/animatedstack.gif){:class="img-responsive"}{: .center-image }